Professor J. Michael Walton

 My first major professional engagement was after winning an ABC TV scholarship to spend a year at the Theatre Royal in York under their trainee director sponsorship scheme.
 At York, or during York's summer season at Scarborough Opera House, I directed seven productions, worked on all aspects of technical theatre and acted in the repertory seasons.

 In 1965 I joined the University of Hull as the third member of staff in the Drama Department, which had been founded as Britain's third Drama Department two years earlier in 1963.
-The first joint honours degree students began their course in 1966 and graduated in 1969.
+The first Joint Honours degree students began their course in 1966 and graduated in 1969.
 The Department then moved into the Gulbenkian Centre and a Single Honours Drama course was introduced in 1971.The Department developed and changed over the years but always maintained a balance between formal academic work in theatre history and dramatic literature, and practical aspects of technical, design and performance-based theatre, made possible by the exceptional facilities.
 In my time in the Department I directed numerous plays and taught courses in Classical Theatre, Masks and Puppets, Russian Theatre, American Theatre, Nineteenth and Twentieth Century Theatre, Directing and Acting.
+I gained a PhD by publication before being awarded a Personal Chair in 1992.
+I am a member of The Classical Association, The Society of Authors and a Longserving Member of British Actors Equity.

 Career at Hull University